My job is to care

 Today I'm proud to say that 100% of your websites are orchestrated and running in a container in Docker Swarm.
 You can learn about what's under the hood at FirePress and follow our evolution on our public roadmap.

-2017 and 2018 were all about building the core of the platform — managing servers — deploy and updating the stack easily — taking care of the backups, etc. Hardcore coding and putting in place good DevOps practices.
+2017 and 2018 were all about building the core of the platform — managing servers — deploying and updating the stack easily — taking care of the backups, etc. Hardcore coding and putting in place good DevOps practices.

 January 2019, as I'm writing these words, I'm working hard toward the mission and spending more time communicating our offer.